NimfaMargo/gendiff_hexlet/README.md

 #### Useful features:
 - Support multiple formats.
-- Report generation in plain text, pretty and JSON formats.
+- Generate report in plain text, pretty and JSON formats.

 ## INSTALL
 You need npm.
 It is bundled with [node](https://nodejs.org/en/download/)